Is string field theory background independent?: Assessing the background independence of string field theory

 \subsubsection{Absolute objects}

-\textcite[ch.\ 3]{ReadBI}, following \textcite{Anderson} and later \textcite{Friedman}, defines an absolute object (AO) as ``[a] geometric object which is the same (up to isomorphism) in all [dynamically possible models] of a theory.''
-(It's important to be clear here that Read has in mind the `local' version of an AO proposed by \textcite{Friedman}, rather than the earlier `global' version proposed by \textcite{Anderson}.)
-The AO criterion of background independence is then captured by the following definition \parencite[p.~15]{ReadBI}: \begin{define}[\textbf{Background independence, absolute objects}] A theory is background independent iff it has no absolute objects in its formulation. \end{define} One of the main problems facing the AO account is that general relativity itself turns out to have an absolute object according to Anderson's definition---the metric determinant---and consequently does not qualify as background independent according to the above definition (see \textcite[pp.\ 16--19]{ReadBI} for more on this point; cf.\ \textcite{Pitts}).
+\citet[ch.\ 3]{ReadBI}, following \citet{Anderson} and later \citet{Friedman}, defines an absolute object (AO) as ``[a] geometric object which is the same (up to isomorphism) in all [dynamically possible models] of a theory.''
+(It's important to be clear here that Read has in mind the `local' version of an AO proposed by \citet{Friedman}, rather than the earlier `global' version proposed by \citet{Anderson}.)
+The AO criterion of background independence is then captured by the following definition \citep[p.~15]{ReadBI}: \begin{define}[\textbf{Background independence, absolute objects}] A theory is background independent iff it has no absolute objects in its formulation. \end{define} One of the main problems facing the AO account is that general relativity itself turns out to have an absolute object according to Anderson's definition---the metric determinant---and consequently does not qualify as background independent according to the above definition (see \citet[pp.\ 16--19]{ReadBI} for more on this point; cf.\ \citet{Pitts}).